Exirel/python-xmlunittest/doc/xmlunittest.rst

    :param string root_tag: Optional, root element's tag name

-   One can provide the root element's tag name to the method for his own convenience.
+   One can provide the root element's tag name to the method for their own convenience.

    .. rubric:: Example